Realharon/MultiString/README.md

 # Installing #

-There is no installation.
+There is no installation required.
 Since this is a single class, you can simply import it as-is.

-    from MultiString import MultiString
+However, if you wish to install it on your python's Path, you can do so with

+    python setup.py install

+Regardless:  `from multistring import MultiString` will get you up and running.

 There are no variables outside of the class scope that will affect your namespace.